-Identification of risks by country, business type, part and raw and subsidiary material

-We identify and manage risks by country where our suppliers are located, business type, supplied part, and raw and subsidiary material.
-To this end, we use materials disclosed by each country's government and research organizations as well as various media and social network materials.

-Analyzing the Results of the Supply Chain Sustainability Risk Due Diligence

-Identified risks are classified and managed based on various areas, including ethics, environment, labor and human rights, health and safety.
-These are incorporated into the derivation of measures for improving supply chain risks and revisions of the due diligence indicators.

-Supply Chain Mapping through Visualization System

-We are operating a supply chain visualization system to show the current status of supply chains ranging from tier-1 to tier-N suppliers.
-Work is underway to align tier-N supply chain data form this system with external screening databases to ensure the efficiency of our risk identification and assessment procedures.
+Identification of risks by country, business type, part and raw and subsidiary material We identify and manage risks by country wh business type, supplied part, and raw and su we use materials disclosed by each country' organizations as well as various media and so Analyzing the Results of the Supply Chain Sustainability Risk Due Diligence Identified risks are classified and managed b ethics, environment, labor and human rights incorporated into the derivation of measure risks and revisions of the due diligence indic Supply Chain Mapping through Visualization System We are operating a supply chain visualization current status of supply chains ranging from Work is underway to align tier-N supply chai with external screening databases to ensure identification and assessment procedures. ent Hyundai diagnoses supply chair ors and criteria.
+A written assessment i

-Written Assessment Hyundai diagnoses supply chain sustainability risks based on its unique, distinctive indicators and criteria.
-A written assessment is conducted using an online assessment system that can be accessed by all suppliers in Korea and abroad.
-Suppliers respond to evaluation indicators by means of a self-assessment and attach documentary evidence, Supplier written assessment results serve as basic data for checking suppliers' sustainability risks, choosing suppliers subject to on-site audit, and categorizing high-risk suppliers.
+Writ diagnoses supply chain sustainability risks based on its unique, .
+A written assessment is conducted using an online assessment disti system that can be accessed by all suppliers in Korea and abroad, Suppliers respond to evaluation indicators by means of a self-assessment and attach documentary evidence.
+Supplier written assessment results serve as basic data for checking suppliers' sustainability risks, choosing suppliers subject to on-site audit, and categorizing high-risk suppliers.